ritza-co/ngrok-bugreport/README.md

 ![](img/5.png)

-- Add Datadog as a destination, choose you Datadog site region and API key you noted earlier, and send a test event.
+- Add Datadog as a destination, choose your Datadog site region and API key you noted earlier, and send a test event.
 - Open the Datadog site and browse to the **Log Explorer** page from the navigation panel.
 You should see that the test event from ngrok will appear.

 ![](img/6.png)